jfrazx/envirator/README.md

     staging: 'staged',
     production: 'prod',
     development: 'develop',
+    custom: 'custom_env',
   },
 });
 ```

-Be aware that values will be lowercased.
+Be aware that values will be lower-cased.

 ### Initialization Options

 - `nodeEnv: string` :: Change where to locate the Node environment.
 Default is `NODE_ENV`
 - `logger: EnvLogger` :: Prints warning and error messages to the terminal.
 Default is `console` object.
 - `envs: Environments` :: An object that allows overriding of `production`, `development`, `test` and `staging` strings
+- `defaultEnv: string` :: Designate the default environment.
+This should be a key from the `envs` option.
+Default is `development`
 - `noDefaultEnv: boolean` :: Specify if you do not want to provide a default environment if one is not set.
 Default is `false`
 - `productionDefaults: boolean` :: Specifies if supplied default values should be allowed in a production environment.
 Default is `false`
 - `warnOnly: boolean` :: Warn of missing environment variables rather than exit.
 Does nothing in production environment.
 Default is `false`